List of Scrubs characters: Elliot Reid

 Sarah Chalke portrays Elliot Reid, another intern and later private-practice physician.
 Her relationship with J.D. becomes romantic on several occasions, and at the start of Season 9, she is married to J.D. and seven months pregnant.
+Between seasons 9 and 10, Elliot divorced J.D., and are now co-parenting their son, Ollie together.
 Elliot is driven by a neurotic desire to prove her abilities to her family (in which all of the men are doctors), her peers, and herself.
 Being the byproduct of a wealthy family, Elliot was largely unprepared for the "real world" hostilities and socioeconomic differences among the hospital staff.
 Elliot has an estranged relationship with both of her parents, particularly her mother, who often belittles and demeans her.
 Elliot has a habit of speaking in a high pitched voice when she becomes irritated or feels ignored.

 At Sacred Heart, Elliot begins as an intern and later becomes a resident after a grueling yearlong internship.
 She serves as co-chief resident with J.D. during Season 4.
 At the end of that season, she briefly leaves to take an endocrinology fellowship, which ends five days later after her research partner finds the cure to osteogenesis imperfecta, the disease they are researching.
 After a brief spell at a free clinic, she returns to Sacred Heart and becomes a senior attending physician.
 At the end of the episode "My Coffee", she accepts an offer to go into private practice, allowing her to receive double the pay, still work at Sacred Heart, and never have to deal with superiors Dr. Cox (McGinley) or Dr. Kelso (Ken Jenkins) again.
 In "My Full Moon", she ponders her future career after struggling to deliver the bad news to a patient diagnosed with H.I.V.
 She tells Turk that if she were lucky enough to get married and have enough money to stop working, she would "walk out of this place and never look back".